oVirt/ovirt-site/source/documentation/incremental-backup-guide/incremental-backup-guide.html.md

 | network | Not applicable | disabled | raw |
 | lun | Not applicable | disabled | raw |

-### Incremental backup flow
+## The Incremental Backup Flow

-1. Backup application finds VM disks that should be included in the backup using oVirt API.
-Currently only disks marked for incremental backup (using qcow2 format) can be included.
+1. The backup application uses the REST API to find virtual machine disks that should be included in the backup.
+Only disks that are enabled for incremental backup, using QCOW2 format, are included.

-1. Backup application starts backup using oVirt API, specifying a VM id, optional previous backup id, and list of disks to backup.
-   If previous backup uuid isn't specified, all data in the specified disks, at the point of the backup, will be included in the backup.
+1. The backup application starts a backup using the [VmBackup API]: http://ovirt.github.io/ovirt-engine-api-model/4.3/#services/vm_backup "VmBackup API", specifying a virtual machine ID, an optional previous backup ID, and a list of disks to back up.
+If you don't specify a previous backup ID, all data in the specified disks is included in the backup, based on the state of each disk when the backup begins.

-1. System prepares VM for backup.
-The VM may be running during the backup.
+1. The engine prepares the virtual machine for backup.
+The virtual machine can continue running during the backup.

-1. Backup application waits until backup is ready using oVirt SDK.
+1. The backup application polls the engine for the backup status, until the engine reports that the backup is ready to begin.

-1. When backup is ready backup application creates image transfer for every disk included in the backup.
+1. When the backup is ready to begin, the backup application creates an image transfer for every disk included in the backup.
+For more information, see the [ImageTransfer API]: http://ovirt.github.io/ovirt-engine-api-model/4.3/#services/image_transfer "ImageTransfer API".

-1. Backup application obtains changed blocks list from ovirt-imageio for every image transfer.
-If change list is not available, the backup application will get an error.
+1. The backup application gets a list of changed blocks from ovirt-imageio for every image transfer.
+If a change list is not available, the backup application gets an error.

-1. Backup application downloads changed blocks in raw format from ovirt-imageio and store them in the backup media.
-If changed blocks list is not available, backup application can fall back to copying the entire disk.
+1. The backup application downloads changed blocks in RAW format from ovirt-imageio and stores them in the backup media.
+If a list of changed blocks is not available, the backup application can fall back to copying the entire disk.

-1. Backup application finalizes image transfers.
+1. The backup application finalizes all image transfers.

-1. Backup application finalizes backup using oVirt API.
+1. The backup application finalizes the backup using the REST API.

-### Incremental restore flow
+## The Incremental Restore Flow

-1. User selects restore point based on available backups using the backup application (not part of oVirt).
+1. The user selects a restore point based on available backups using the backup application.

-1. Backup application creates a new disk or a snapshot with existing disk to hold the restored data.
+1. The backup application creates a new disk or a snapshot with an existing disk to hold the restored data.

-1. Backup application starts an upload image transfer for every disk, specifying format=raw.
-This enable format conversion when uploading raw data to qcow2 disk.
+1. The backup application starts an upload image transfer for every disk, specifying `format=raw`.
+This enables format conversion when uploading RAW data to a QCOW2 disk.

-1. Backup application transfer the data included in this restore point to imageio using HTTP API.
+1. The backup application transfers the data included in this restore point to imageio using the API.

-1. Backup application finalize the image transfers.
+1. The backup application finalizes the image transfers.

+## Handling an Unclean Shutdown or Storage Outage During Shutdown

+If a virtual machine shuts down abnormally, bitmaps on the disk might be left in an invalid state.
+Creating an incremental backup using such bitmaps leads to corrupt virtual machine data after a restore.
+To recover from an invalid bitmap, you need to delete the invalid bitmap and all previous bitmaps, and the next backup needs to include the entire disk contents.
 ### Restoring snapshots

 Incremental restore will not support restoring snapshots as existed at